proski/MacOutlookArchive/README.md

 is being archived.

 Microsoft Outlook would often ignore the hotkey key.
-This script attempts to inform the user of all possible problems.
-If everything is fine, non-obtrusive notification is used.
-The user is always informed about the script execution status.
+This script attempts to inform the user whenever it's run.
+If everything is fine, a non-obtrusive notification is used.

 ## Installation

+Create folder "Archive" under "Inbox" if you haven't already done it.

 Run Automator (just click on Launchpad and type "Automator").
 Select "Service" in the initial dialog, "Utilities" in the leftmost column,